 Type and press “enter” to search

-The Oak Hammock Marsh Interpretive Centre is located on the edge of the Oak Hammock Marsh Wildlife Management Area.
-The Interpretive Centre is a non-profit organization.
-Its mission is to connect people with wetlands.
+The Centre is located on the edge of the Oak Hammock Marsh Wildlife Management Area and is a non-profit organization.
+Its mission is to “Connect People with Wetlands”.

 Oak Hammock Marsh is one of North America’s birding hotspots and a great destination for people of all ages.
 This 36km2 Wildlife Management Area features a restored prairie marsh, aspen-oak bluff, waterfowl lure crops, artesian springs, some of Manitoba’s last remaining patches of tall-grass prairie and 30 kilometers of trails for you to explore.

-This beautiful location offers the perfect setting for the award-winning Oak Hammock Marsh Interpretive Centre’s many engaging and educational programs.
-Open year-round, the Interpretive Centre welcomes school groups and tourists for a variety of guided programs.
-The Interpretive Centre also features a theatre, a scenic café, a gift shop, meeting rooms, rooftop observation deck, and interactive exhibits.
+This beautiful location offers the perfect setting for the award-winning Harry J. Enns Wetland Discovery Centre’s many engaging and educational programs.
+Open year-round, the Wetland Discovery Centre welcomes school groups and tourists for a variety of guided programs.
+The Wetland Discovery Centre also features a theatre, a scenic café, a gift shop, meeting rooms, rooftop observation deck, and interactive exhibits.